principle105/thomasthechatbot/README.md

 ### Tokenizing Prompts

 Before tokenization, prompts are lowercased, contractions are expanded and punctuation is removed.
 This aids in improving the consistency and accuracy of queries.
-Prompts are then tokenized by word and split into key words and stop words.
+Prompts are tokenized by word and split into key words and stop words.

 ### Ignoring Responses

-The user's prompt and chatbot's previous response are ignored to prevent the chatbot from seeming repetitive.
+The user's prompt and chatbot's previous response are ignored to prevent the chatbot from appearing repetitive.

-### Key Words
+### Initial Query

-Meshes are initially queried by their similarity with the prompt which can be calculated by `k / (t - k + 1)`, where `k` is the number of shared key words and `t` is the total number of words.
+Meshes are initially queried by their score which can be calculated with:

+`(ss / 2 + sk) / (ts / 2 + tk - ss / 2 - sk + 1)`

+`ss` = shared stop words

+`sk` = shared key words

+`ts` = total stop words

+`tk` = total key words

+This formula weighs shared key words 2 times more heavily than stop words by dividing `ss` and `sk` by 2.
+It also takes into account the total number of words resulting in more precise meshes being favoured.

+### First Discard

+Meshes with scores below a threshold (`MIN_SCORE`) are discarded.

+### No Results Queried

+If no results remain, meshes are queried by the number of shared stop words.

+### Second Discard

-The results are sorted and the meshes that aren't within a percentage threshold (configurable) of the best mesh's score are discarded.
+The remaining meshes are sorted and meshes that fall below a percentage threshold (`SCORE_THRESHOLD`) of the best score are discarded.
 Considering multiple meshes increases the variety of responses.

-### Stop Words

-Stop words are queried by the number of shared stop words and discarded in the same way as key words.

 ### Mesh Association

-Meshes are associated with each other by the percentage of shared responses (configurable).
+Meshes are associated with each other by the percentage of shared responses (`MESH_ASSOCIATION`).
 Associated meshes for each queried mesh are found and added to the list.
 This process prevents less trained prompts from having a small response pool.

 ### Choosing a Response